Camilla reveals she is an ‘avid viewer’ of Crimewatch

 The broadcaster said: “They’re like Daleks.
 When they go on the move they have been known to go rogue once or twice.”

+During his visit Charles recorded an extract from Dylan Thomas’ radio play Under Milk Wood, in a studio named after the Welsh poet, with actors Owen Teale and Alexandra Riley, for BBC Wales’ social media channels.

-After visiting the BBC’s new Welsh headquarters, Charles and Camilla walked a few metres to view the statue of Betty Campbell, the first black woman to become a headteacher in Wales and a champion of diversity and equality.
+Charles and Camilla later walked a few metres to view the statue of Betty Campbell, the first black woman to become a headteacher in Wales and a champion of diversity and equality.

-The prince met the education pioneer at her school in 1994 and he sent a message of support for the unveiling of the monument last September, that recognised the legacy of the headteacher of Mount Stuart Primary in Butetown, Cardiff, who put black culture on her school’s curriculum.
+The prince met the education pioneer at her school in 1994 and sent a message of support for the unveiling last September of the monument that recognises the legacy of the headteacher of Mount Stuart Primary in Butetown, Cardiff, who put black culture on her school’s curriculum.

-He said about the woman, who and died in 2017, aged 82: “In succeeding, against the odds, she became an inspiration to generations of people, of all ages, and all backgrounds, not just in her own beloved city, but in the rest of Wales and beyond.”
+He said about Ms Campbell, who died in 2017, aged 82: “In succeeding against the odds, she became an inspiration to generations of people, of all ages, and all backgrounds, not just in her own beloved city, but in the rest of Wales and beyond.”

-The royal couple had the chance to chat to her grown-up children – three sons and her daughter Elaine Clare, 68, who described the statue as “amazing”.
+The royal couple chatted to her three sons and her daughter, Elaine Clare, 68, who described the statue as “amazing”.

 She added: “We’re just so proud of the statue.
 There’s determination on her face and it’s very powerful the way it’s been done.
 It’s such a unique statue.”